 23 December 2017

-Gozinaki is a traditional Georgian confection made of caramelized walnuts fried in honey.
+Gozinaki is a traditional Georgian confection made of fried walnuts caramelized in honey.
 You can also use almonds or other kind of nuts.
 This candy is a perfect holiday gift for friends or neighbors.
 It is versatile, tasty and beautiful.

 Adjarian Pakhlava also known as baklava is a rich, sweet pastry made of layers of filo (thin unleavened dough) filled with chopped nuts, sweetened and held together with syrup or honey.
 It is a staple of Turkish cuisine and is also found in Central and Southwest Asia.
 This sweet pastry is very popular in Georgia as well.

 Kada is popular pastry in Georgia.
 Basically there are two types of kada - salty and sweet.
 Each region of Georgia has its own special recipe of preparing it.
-Yet sweet kada also varies, the difference is in technique and shape.
-There exists plain round kada, also layer kada which is cut before it is backed and also small kada pies.
+Sweet kada also varies by technique and shape.
+There is plain round kada, layered kada, which is cut before it is baked, and also small kada pies.

 Tkhlapi is a traditional Georgian pureed fruit roll-up leather.
 It is spread thinly onto a sheet and sun-dried on a clothesline.
 It can be sour or sweet.
 Sweet Tklapi is made of apricots or peaches.
 It can also be prepared from the juice that is used in making Churchkhela.